fpc/FPCSource/packages/fcl-db/tests/README.txt

 Toolsunit.pas defines some variables for use, e.g.
 - testValuesCount is the number of records/test values in the FieldDataset dataset
 - MaxDataset is the same for NDataset.
-See e.g. the SQLDBToolsUnit for the implementation for SQL Databases.
+See e.g. the SQLDBToolsUnit for the implementation for SQL databases.

 Tests
 =====
-In your test units, you can specify that you only want to run for certain groups/connectors.
+In your test units, you can specify that you only want it to run for certain groups/connectors.
 E.g. this example to only run for Bufdataset tests:
   TTestSpecificTBufDataset = class(TTestCase)
   ...